 12. Tiropita Pie or “Greek Cheese Pie”

 As you may have guessed, phyllo dough is a true staple food among Greek food.
-It is also the front and center of the Greek pastry, tiropita pie.
-Unlike other Greek dishes, this dish banks from the ancient greeks of Sicily, Italy.
+It is also the front and center of the Greek pastry, tiropita pie, or Greek cheese pie.
+Unlike other Greek cuisine dishes, this dish banks from the ancient greeks of Sicily, Italy.
 The tiropita pie is typically served as an appetizer and can be stuffed with different cheeses and egg mixture, depending on the region you are in.

 Recipe >>> Curious Cuisiniere